 Aside from those two niggles, the rest of the kit is of good quality.
 All of the tools are made from durable alloy steel and there are 116 sockets in total, covering both SAE and Metric in the most popular sizes, with all the regular drive sizes covered also.

 While there are some issues that Craftsman needs to iron out, for the money, it’s a well thought out kit that will do most jobs.
 It’s definitely worth buying one of these kits if you’re not looking to get all spendy on your tools.

 - Brand: JH Williams

-Okay … let’s just clarify a few things; I don’t usually mention prices, but let’s get this out there … this is tens of thousands of bucks so I really can’t avoid it.
-Secondly, this is aimed more for the professional mechanic rather than the home tech, and it gives you an idea of just what sort of budget a pro spends on their tooling.
-Thirdly, JH Williams is part of the Snap-On group – they are the industrial brand of Snap-On, so you’re not getting low-quality gear, it’s all top end.
+To clarify a few things; I don’t usually mention prices, but let’s get this out there.
+This is tens of thousands of dollars so I really can’t avoid it.
+It’s aimed more for the professional mechanic rather than the home tech, and it gives you an idea of just what sort of budget a pro spends on their tooling.
+JH Williams is part of the Snap-On group.
+They are the industrial brand of Snap-On, so you’re not getting low-quality gear, it’s all top end.

 Where do I start?
 There’re 1,390 pieces in this kit, it includes a top box, roll cab, side cab and roll cart, which in total, gives you over 75,000 cubic inches of space, across 35 drawers … you could almost live in this thing.

 Of course, it uses both Metric and SAE tooling, in 6 & 12 points, with regular hand tools and impact sockets, not only does it cover 1/4″, 3/8” and 1/2″, but it also goes one step further and has a selection of 3/4″ tooling as well (unless you’re working on rigs or really big equipment, it’s doubtful that you’ll use it).